USEPA/spsurvey/README.md

-# R-spsurvey-package-development
+# spsurvey

-This repository is for development of the USEPA R spsurvey package.
-If you would like to contribute to this repository please follow the guidelines in [CONTRIBUTING](CONTRIBUTING.md).
+`spsurvey` is comprised of functions which implement algorithms for design and analysis of probability surveys.
+The functions are tailored for Generalized Random Tessellation Stratified survey designs.

-### Installing the original spsurvey package
+## Installation

-Version 3.3 of spsurvey is the stable version on CRAN and can be installed as follows.
+You can install the released version from CRAN using:

 ```r
 # install from CRAN